Rythe-Interactive/LegionShaderPreprocess/README.md

 TODO:
 - [ ] output file format 1file needs to be implemented
 - [ ] output location stdout needs to be implemented
+- [ ] shader corlib needs to be fleshed out (maybe a task of legion-rendering instead?)